 Those seeking out this relatively hidden pocket of Tennessee commerce where local wares are sold can find more information at the Four Corners Bulk Foods and Deli, located at 5093 Jacksboro Rd., Morrison, Tennessee.
 The market serves as a home base for the community, offering an array of groceries, fruits, vegetables, pizza, deli meats and sandwiches, chairs, fabric, baskets and more.

-The market not only has a large gravel parking lot but, in contrast to many urbanized shopping centers, also boasts a hitching post for the numerous horses and buggies that travel the neighborhood.
+The market not only has a large parking lot but, in contrast to many urbanized shopping centers, also boasts a hitching post for the numerous horses and buggies that travel the neighborhood.

 Four Corners makes quite a shopping experience in itself.
 A deli counter offers a broad selection of meats and cheeses; the market also sells a wide assortment of other goods, from fruits and vegetables picked only a day prior from just down the road, a huge selection of bulk candies, pickled Brussels sprouts, jellies and other jarred goods, fresh breads and cinnamon rolls made at area bakeries, everything from syrup to soap, peach ring gummies to potato chips, grits to cotton candy.